Foundations and Trends in Multimodal Machine Learning: Principles, Challenges, and Open Questions

 \subsection{Subchallenge 6a: Dimensions of Heterogeneity}

-The information present in different modalities will often show diverse qualities, structures, and representations.
-The subchallenge of heterogeneity quantification aims to understand the dimensions of heterogeneity commonly encountered in multimodal research, and how they subsequently influence modeling and learning.
-We will cover important directions towards quantifying the \textit{information} present in each modality and how it is used for inference, the presence of \textit{modality biases} and how to mitigate these biases, as well as the unique \textit{noise topologies} present in each modality and improving robustness of multimodal models (Figure~\ref{fig:quant1}).
+This subchallenge aims to understand the dimensions of heterogeneity commonly encountered in multimodal research, and how they subsequently influence modeling and learning (Figure~\cref{fig:quant1}).

 \textbf{Modality information}: Understanding the information of entire modalities and their constituents is important for determining which segment of each modality contributed to subsequent modeling.
-Similar to the interpretation of unimodal models, recent work in understanding modality information can be categorized into two sections: (1) constructing interpretable methods that explicitly model the information used from modality~\cite{park2018multimodal,tsai2020multimodal,zadeh2018multimodal} or (2) performing post-hoc explanations of black-box multimodal models to uncover modality information~\cite{chandrasekaran2018explanations,goyal2016towards,rudin2019stop}.
-In the former, methods such as Concept Bottleneck Models~\cite{koh2020concept} and fitting sparse linear layers~\cite{wong2021leveraging} or decision trees on top of deep feature representations~\cite{wan2020nbdt} have emerged as promising choices marrying the expressive power of deep features with the interpretable decision-making processes of linear models or decision trees.
-Several approaches have also individually focused on building interpretable components for modality importance through soft~\cite{park2018multimodal} and hard attention mechanisms~\cite{chen2017multimodal}.
-In the latter, approaches such as saliency maps~\cite{simonyan2013deep,smilkov2017smoothgrad}, using surrogate models to interpret local decision boundaries~\cite{ribeiro2016should}, feature visualizations~\cite{erhan2009visualizing,yosinski2015understanding}, and assigning semantic concepts~\cite{bau2017network} all aim to provide insight into model predictions for specific input instances.
-These approaches have also been applied to measure modality importance in black-box multimodal models, such as using gradient-based visualizations (e.g., Guided backpropagation~\cite{goyal2016towards} or Grad-CAM~\cite{chandrasekaran2018explanations,selvaraju2017grad}) and feature attributions (e.g., LIME~\cite{han2020explaining,ribeiro2016should,yosinski2015understanding}, Shapley values~\cite{merrick2020explanation,rodriguez2020interpretation,sundararajan2020many}) to highlight regions of each modality which the model has attended.~\citet{gat2021perceptual} propose a perceptual score metric that assesses the degree to which a model relies on the different subsets of the input features for tasks such as VQA and visual dialog.
-Finally, information-theoretic frameworks have also been proposed to study the information provided by each modality~\citep{tsai2020self,sridharan2008information}.
+Recent work can be categorized into: (1) interpretable methods that explicitly model how each modality is used~\cite{park2018multimodal,tsai2020multimodal,zadeh2018multimodal} or (2) post-hoc explanations of black-box models~\cite{chandrasekaran2018explanations,goyal2016towards}.
+In the former, methods such as Concept Bottleneck Models~\cite{koh2020concept} and fitting sparse linear layers~\cite{wong2021leveraging} or decision trees~\cite{wan2020nbdt} on top of deep feature representations have emerged as promising choices.
+In the latter, approaches such as gradient-based visualizations~\cite{simonyan2013deep,goyal2016towards,selvaraju2017grad}) and feature attributions (e.g., modality contribution~\citep{gat2021perceptual}, LIME~\cite{ribeiro2016should}, and Shapley values~\cite{merrick2020explanation}) have been used to highlight regions of each modality used by the model.